 The Raspberry Pi Zero W is a small, $10 computer running Linux.
 It's not very powerful, but it does have hardware accelerated video capabilities, so it can play HD 1080p video without a problem.

 The rest of this guide covers the hardware.
-In part 2, I'll cover the software.
+In part 2, I cover the software installation and configuration.

 - 3D printed case (see next section)